-This article is Part 2, Part 1 is The Truth You Should Know about Manipulative People.
-Now let’s discuss how to deal with manipulative and toxic people and reduce the stress you get during such interactions.
-Imagine we were given manuals on how to deal with manipulative and toxic people at birth or at least in school?
+How to Deal with Manipulative People and Reduce Stress is Part 2, make sure you didn’t miss Part 1 – The Truth You Should Know about Manipulative People.
+Now let’s discuss how to deal with manipulative people and reduce the stress you get during such interactions.
+Imagine we were given manuals on how to deal with manipulative people at birth or at least in school?
 That would have saved so much trouble.
 But there wasn’t any manual, so here is what I’ve figured out.

 When you understand that malignant manipulators are not villains but rather patients, it will change the whole thing for you.
 It should help you stop overthinking, analyzing their behavior.

 Don’t try to change manipulative people

 First of all, you can’t change any person who doesn’t want to change.
 Moreover, malignant manipulators and toxic people don’t think there’s anything wrong with them.

 Don’t waste your time on trying to teach manipulative or toxic people, prove something to them, show them the negative effect their behavior has on other people.
 They don’t care about it and it’s unlikely they will.

 Distance as much as possible

 There’s little you can do to deal with manipulative and toxic people and reduce stress and other negative effects their actions have on your emotional state and life in general.
 As we already know, you can’t change these people unless you’re a very talented psychiatrist.
 The best thing you can do is to save yourself from the effect of their toxicity and distance from manipulative people as much as possible.